Macron's party ahead in vote for lawmakers representing French who live abroad

-PARIS (Reuters) - President Emmanuel Macron's party came ahead in 10 out of 11 constituencies in votes to elect to parliament lawmakers representing French voters who live abroad, the foreign ministry said, another indication that a parliamentary majority is within the party's reach.
+PARIS, June 5 (Reuters) - President Emmanuel Macron's party came ahead in 10 out of 11 constituencies in votes to elect lawmakers representing French voters who live abroad, the foreign ministry said, another indication that a majority in parliament is within reach.

 First-round voting for the 566 other constituencies - for voters who live in France - will take place on June 11.
 All run-off votes are scheduled for June 18.